-Josephine Wolff is a fellow in the Cybersecurity Initiative at New America.
-She will write a book about a series of cybersecurity incidents over the course of the past decade, tracing their economic and legal aftermath and their impact on the current state of technical, social, and political lines of defense.
+Josephine Wolff, Cybersecurity Initiative Fellow, spent her fellowship year writing a book about cybersecurity incidents from the last decade, tracing their economic and legal aftermath and their impact on the current state of technical, social, and political lines of defense.
 She received her PhD from MIT in 2015 and is joining the Rochester Institute of Technology faculty in the public policy and computing security departments.
 She is also a faculty associate at the Harvard Berkman Center for Internet & Society.
-Her writing has appeared in Slate, The Atlantic, Scientific American, The New Republic, Newsweek, and The New York Times Opinionator blog.
-She has an AB in mathematics from Princeton University.
+Her writing has appeared in Slate, the Atlantic, Scientific American, the New Republic, Newsweek, and the New York Times' Opinionator blog.
+She has an A.B. in mathematics from Princeton University.